Sex life! Do you have any? Or is your sex life as awesome as the Ferrari you don’t own? Well, yes! You certainly love your sexual partner.

 Considering your spouse is human, he/she is bound to say irritating things with time.
 Don’t take them too personally and seriously!
 If you can, try making a joke out of it.
 Laugh it out!
 But remember to also make it known if your feelings were hurt in the process.
 Getting defensive only increases the intensity of the situation.
 A robot like sexual encounter is then the result.

 If you’re too uptight with your better half, consider loosening up with games.
 Lynne Stanton the author of “Sexy Truth or Dare: pick -A-Stick” book supplement concurs that games are effective in loosening up an uptight relationship.
-Up for the challenge?
+Up to the challenge?
 Why not try it out?

 Do you feel overcrowded?
 Like you’ve lost your individuality?
 Like there is no room to exhale?
 That’s a sign your sex life needs improving.
 You should talk it out with your partner.
 You could use Arthur Schopenhauer porcupine’s explanation to help your spouse understand what you’re going through.
 When it’s freezing, porcupines tend to stick close to each other for warmth purposes.